VARC is now inviting submissions for 5 funded artist in residence positions:

 Based at VARC, Highgreen 10 months (June 2019 – April 2020).
 Artist Sam Douglas appointed and in residence.

-Based at Kielderhead Wildwood Project (Northumberland Wildlife Trust) 1 month (April 2020) Apply via CuratorSpace here
+Based at Kielderhead Wildwood Project (Northumberland Wildlife Trust) 1 month (April 2020) For full details and Apply via CuratorSpace here

-Based at Unison Colour 1 month (May 2020) Apply via CuratorSpace here
+Based at Unison Colour 1 month (May 2020) For full details and Apply via CuratorSpace here

-Based at Tarset Village Hall 1 month (May 2021) Apply via CuratorSpace here
+Based at Tarset Village Hall 1 month (May 2021) For full details and Apply via CuratorSpace here

-Based at The Heritage Centre at Bellingham 1 month (June 2021) Apply via CuratorSpace here
+Based at The Heritage Centre at Bellingham 1 month (June 2021) For full details and Apply via CuratorSpace here

 Deadline for submissions is 11th October 2019.